Install xNIC on Linux

 There are additional arguments when installing the xNIC.

-Note that the ctrl- and data- interfaces are from the VM the xNIC is installed.
+Note that the ctrl and data interfaces are from the VM in which the xNIC is installed.
 These will be set automatically by the installer.
 There may be some instances where you will need to specify them.
 For example, if you have three network interfaces and you want to specify what you want to use for ctrl or data, you can manually select them using the -ctrl_interface <interface index> or -data_interface <interface index> arguments.
-Also, these argument help in complex contexts where the agent is in a different vNet/VPC from the cloudSwXtch.
+Also, these arguments help in complex contexts where the agent is in a different vNet/VPC from the cloudSwXtch.

 A full list of arguments is detailed below:

---verify Verify install package with respective signature file (sig_public.pem if public_key is not setted).
+--verify_signature verify install package with respective signature file (sig_public.pem if public_key is not set).

 -h | --help shows this help

-Note: There is an option for users to switch between xNIC Type 1 and Type 2, latter being the default.
+Note: There is an option (-t) for users to switch between xNIC Type 1, 2 (default), or 3.
 All installation instructions and system requirements are solely for Type 2.
-It is not recommended to use Type 1 unless otherwise suggested by swXtch.io Support.

 Precision Time Protocol Installation